-Status of the Water-Energy-Food Nexus approach and progress towards achieving the SDGs
+Status and progress towards achieving the SDGs

-- The Water-Energy-Food (WEF) Nexus is a policy and planning approach designed to manage trade-offs and synergies in addressing the challenges of simultaneous demands for huge increases in water, energy and food supplies over the next decades.
-The importance of each these sectors is evidenced by the fact that they have their specific SDGs.
-At the same time, they also contribute significantly to several other SDGs, and to the implementation of the Paris Agreement. - The WEF Nexus approach is increasingly used at the project level and supported by some governments, civil society organizations, international development partners, the private sector and research institutions, but progress has been much slower in mainstreaming the Nexus approach into policymaking, institutional contexts and planning processes. - Implementation of the WEF Nexus approach faces a number of challenges, which can vary depending on country situations and geography (e.g., sharing a trans-boundary river basin).
-However, governance issues are the most challenging, including a lack of policy coherence, institutional coordination and information, as well as stakeholder power differences and politics at different levels.
-Another concern is that despite a strong gender dimension in the WEF sectors, gender aspects are often overlooked in the use of the WEF Nexus approach. - There are resources that can support the adoption of the WEF Nexus approach, including well-proven WEF Nexus technologies, tools and practices.
-Key advantages of the Nexus approach for operators are that it reduces costs and risks and attracts increased investments and financial support.
-It also offers opportunities for stakeholder dialogues and public awareness-raising.
+- If we continue with business as usual, it will be impossible to meet the simultaneous huge increases in water, energy and food needs in the next decades.
+The Water-Energy-Food (WEF) Nexus builds on the close linkages between these sectors to manage tradeoffs and synergies in order to address this challenge; - The importance of water, energy and food in sustainable development is evidenced by the fact that they have their specific SDGs.
+However these sectors also significantly contribute to several others, and to the implementation of the Paris Agreement; - The WEF Nexus approach is increasingly used at project level and supported by some governments, civil society, international development partners, the private sector and research.
+Progress has been much slower in mainstreaming the Nexus approach in policy making, institutional set ups and planning; - The implementation of the WEF Nexus approach faces several challenges which often vary depending on country situations of geographical coverage (e.g. transboundary river basin), and gender.
+However, governance issues are very common, including lack of policy coherence, institutional coordination and information, as well as stakeholder power differences and politics at different levels; - Despite a strong gender dimension in the WEF sectors, gender aspects are often overlooked in the use of the WEF Nexus approach; - At the same time there exist several opportunities to support the adoption of the WEF Nexus approach, including the use of well-proven WEF Nexus technologies, Nexus tools and practices, operators' interest when it reduces costs and risks and financial support in that respect; opportunities for stakeholder dialogues and public awareness, and increased WEF Nexus investments;

-Given the challenges in mainstreaming the use of the WEF Nexus in policies and programmes, actions to that end should adopt a stepwise process through practical approaches, which might be better than striving for the "ideal".
+Given the challenges in mainstreaming the use of the WEF Nexus in policies and programmes, actions to that end should adopt a stepwise process through practical approaches might be better than striving for the 'ideal'.